All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Pain threshold improvement: Chronic inflammation lowers pain thresholds through central sensitization.
 Reducing systemic inflammation may help normalize pain processing

-• Exercise enablement: As weight drops and pain decreases, patients can engage more fully in the exercise programs that are essential for arthritis management
+• Exercise enablement: As weight drops and pain decreases, patients can engage more fully in the exercise programs that are important for arthritis management

 • Surgical candidacy improvement: Many orthopedic surgeons require patients to reach a certain BMI before performing joint replacement.
 Wegovy may help patients meet these thresholds